On equivariant topological modular forms: Orbispaces

-where the inner realization is with respect to $\bullet$ and the outer with respect to $\ast$.\footnote{We stress that the double bars stand here for an iterated geometric realization and not for a fat geometric realization.} Here we use that the space associated with a simplicial set $K_{\bullet}$ agrees with $|K_{\bullet}|$, where we view each $K_n$ as a discrete space.
+where the inner realization is with respect to $\bullet$ and the outer with respect to $\ast$.\footnote{We stress that the double bars stand here for an iterated geometric realization and not for a fat geometric realization.}

-To obtain the result, we just have to use the natural equivalence $|(\Sing X_n)_{\ast}| \to X_n$ for every $n$ and that the order of geometric realization does not matter (as these are just colimits over $\Delta^{\op}$).
+To obtain the first equivalence in the statement, we just have to use the natural equivalence $|(\Sing X_n)_{\ast}| \to X_n$ for every $n$ and that the order of geometric realization does not matter (as these are just colimits over $\Delta^{\op}$).

-The second is equivalence is by definition. \end{proof}
+The second equivalence in the statement of the lemma holds by definition. \end{proof}